mosa11aei/redmine5.x-google-oauth/README.md

 * Click Apply.

 Users can now to use their Google Account to log in to your instance of Redmine.

+Additionaly
+* Setup value Autologin in Settings on tab Authentification

 ### Other options